25th Annual Fall Southwest Section 504 Conference (Hybrid Style)

 In-Person: Live Q&A with conference faculty on November 15 and 16, 2021.

 Virtual Conference: Two live-streamed Q&A events will be announced during the virtual conference window.

 Section 504 Breakout Sessions (60 minutes each)

-Section 504 Compliance Requires Leadership—Debbie Gauntt, Director of Intervention Services, Coppell ISD.
+Mechanics of the Section 504 Meeting—Debbie Gauntt, Director of Intervention Services, Coppell ISD.

 Mental Impairments & Section 504—David Richards, Attorney at Law.

 A Practical Approach to Section 504 Behavior Management & Discipline—Jose Martín, Attorney at Law.

 Over more than 40 years, the law has sculpted a set of rules that protect students with disabilities from both discriminatory long-term disciplinary removals and excessive use of short-term removals that can jeopardize their right to FAPE.
 From these two key underlying policies spring the maze of rules that govern disciplinary removals of §504 students.
 Using a practical simplified approach, this fast-paced session will set out the key common denominator rules and preventive measures, and provide helpful strategies to prevent legal problems involving discipline and behavior.